yii2-extensions/phpstan/README.md

 declare(strict_types=1);

 return [
-    // PHPStan-only used by this extension for behavior property/method type inference 'behaviors' => [
+    // PHPStan only: used by this extension for behavior property/method type inference 'behaviors' => [
         app\models\User::class => [
             app\behaviors\SoftDeleteBehavior::class,